FireStarter (FLAME) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 FireStarter Historical Price

-According to the latest data gathered on FireStarter live price page, the current price of FireStarter is 0.00409071USD.
-The circulating supply of FireStarter(FLAME) is 68.36M FLAME , giving it a market capitalization of $278.84K.
+According to the latest data gathered on FireStarter live price page, the current price of FireStarter is 0.00407592USD.
+The circulating supply of FireStarter(FLAME) is 68.36M FLAME , giving it a market capitalization of $278.62K.

 The FireStarter Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of FLAME based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.